Newly qualified teacher support

-As a newly qualified or recently qualified teacher, we would like to offer you our continued support as you enter into the early years of your teaching career.
+As an early career teacher we would like to offer you our continued support as you enter into the early years of your teaching career.
 Our aim is to help you to build a successful career in the profession.

 Two students are having a discussion after a lesson - image